swiss-seismological-service/scrtdd/README.md

 ## 4. Cross-correlation

 Good cross-correlation results are needed to achieve high quality double-difference observations, which in turn results in high resolution relocations.
 The purpose of the cross-correlation is to find the exact time difference between two picks of an event pair at a common station.
-The cross-correlation is automatically performed by rtDD before the double-difference inversion.
+The cross-correlation is automatically performed by rtDD before the double-difference inversion when `RecordStream` is configured, otherwise it is simply skipped, The cross-correlation step can also be disabled setting the configuration parametters `crossCorrelation.maxStationDistance` and/or `crossCorrelation.maxInterEventDistance` to 0.

 ### 4.1 Eval-xcorr command